 Medical Editor: John P. Cunha, DO, FACOEP

-Femhrt (norethindrone acetate, ethinyl estradiol) is used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
+Femhrt (norethindrone acetate, ethinyl estradiol) is a combination of the female hormones estrogen and progesterone used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
 It is also used to prevent osteoporosis.
-It is a combination of the female hormones estrogen and progesterone.
-This medication is available in generic form.
-Common side effects include mild nausea, vomiting, stomach pain, breast tenderness or swelling, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, changes in weight or appetite, problems with contact lenses, runny nose, vaginal itching or discharge, changes in menstrual periods, decreased sex drive, headache, dizziness, or sleep problems.
+Femhrt is available in generic form.
+Common side effects of Femhrt include nausea, vomiting, stomach pain, breast tenderness or swelling, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, changes in weight or appetite, problems with contact lenses, runny nose, vaginal itching or discharge, changes in menstrual periods, decreased sex drive, headache, dizziness, or sleep problems.

 The recommended dose of Femhrt is to take the prescribed amount once daily for the treatment of moderate to severe vasomotor symptoms associated with menopause.
 Femhrt may interact with acetaminophen, cyclosporine, prednisolone, theophylline, St. John's wort, antibiotics, seizure medications, rifampin, or HIV or AIDS medications.
 Tell your doctor all medications and supplements you use.
 Do not use Femhrt if you are pregnant.
 This medication can cause birth defects.
 The hormones in this medication can pass into breast milk and may harm a nursing baby.
 This medication may also slow breast milk production.
 Do not use if you are breastfeeding.

 Our Femhrt (norethindrone acetate, ethinyl estradiol) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.